ctlab/GADMA/docs/source/examples/custom_model_example.rst

     # Now set our custom demographic model from file.
-    # There should be function model_func in file with model.
+    # There should be a function model_func in the file with the model.
     Custom filename: demographic_model.py

     # We could set optional settings about parameter labels,